 The Australasian Faculty of Public Health Medicine (AFPHM) is a Faculty of the Royal Australasian College of Physicians (RACP).
-It provides training and continuing education for Public Health Medicine Fellows and trainees.

 About Public Health Medicine